IPA Bargaining

 A stoppage or work "slowdown" by a group of employees is called a strike and may involve such activities as picketing and information campaigns.

-In 2023, U.S. performers, represented by SAG-AFTRA, and U.S. writers, represented by the WGA, went on strike seeking safeguards to protect performers and writers in the age of Artificial Intelligence, and for a fairer share of streaming revenue generated by their work.
+In 2023, many ACTRA members supported U.S. performers, represented by SAG-AFTRA, and U.S. writers, represented by the WGA, who went on strike seeking safeguards to protect performers and writers in the age of Artificial Intelligence, and for a fairer share of streaming revenue generated by their work.

 The closing of a place of business or a suspension of work by an employer is called a "lockout."

-When the Institute of Canadian Agencies (ICA) walked out on negotiations of the National Commercial Agreement (NCA) and unilaterally declared the contract had "expired," they locked out union performers who can only work for the minimum terms defined in the NCA.
-This lockout has continued for more than two-and-a-half years (as of this writing).
+When the Institute of Canadian Agencies (ICA) walked out on negotiations of the National Commercial Agreement (NCA) in April 2022 and unilaterally declared the contract had "expired," they locked out union performers who can only work for the minimum terms defined in the NCA.
 ACTRA's case against the ICA is currently underway at the Ontario Labour Relations Board.

 Yes and no.